cse605/project2/README.md

 1. Mutual exclusion
 2. Visibility of change

-**Mutual exclusion** is about protecting shared resources from being arbitrarily acessed by managing contended updates it.
+**Mutual exclusion** is about protecting shared resources from being arbitrarily accessed by managing contended updates it.

 **Visibility of change** is about controlling when changes made to a shared resource are visible to other threads.